mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

 Note:

- - *MASTER_LOG_FILE* must be set to one of existing binlog files in MaxScale binlogdir
+ - *MASTER_LOG_FILE* must be set to one of existing binlog files in MariaDB MaxScale binlogdir

  - If *MASTER_LOG_POS* is not set with *CHANGE MASTER TO* it defaults to 4

- - Latest binlog file name and pos in MaxScale could be find via maxadmin output or from mysql client connected to MaxScale:
+ - Latest binlog file name and pos in MariaDB MaxScale could be find via maxadmin output or from mysql client connected to MariaDB MaxScale:

 Example:
 ```